 - You’ll accustom the muscles of your mouth to the pronunciation of the language.

-Find someone online who’s interested in practising with you.
+Find someone online who’s interested in practicing with you.

 Almost everyone nowadays has internet at home.
 I believe that with home internet, we can’t make the excuse that we are too far from a city and have no opportunities to practice speaking Greek.
 There are so many opportunities to find someone online to talk to and to practice your Greek with.
 Furthermore, you can make friends by using this method.
 When I was a student and was learning English, I had the opportunity to speak with an American, who turned out to be really helpful to me in improving my English.

 I am still in touch with this American and I believe that this kind of connection can be a very good thing.
-If you are looking for someone to practice with online, let me suggest two websites to you:
+If you are looking for someone to practice with and learn Greek online, let me suggest two websites to you:

-Learn more about us and how we can help you here
+Learn more about us and how we can help you with our Greek courses online.